Sealing Criminal Records

-- Serve the application and supporting documentations on the District Attorney of the county where the conviction was obtained.
-The District Attorney has 45 days to notify the court if her or she objects to your application for sealing;
+- Serve the application and supporting documentation on the District Attorney of the county where the conviction was obtained.
+The District Attorney has 45 days to notify the court if he or she objects to your application for sealing.

 In deciding whether to seal your record, the court will consider the following factors:

 - The time that has elapsed since your last conviction;